ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 6 - Complete monitoring stack setup.md

 ![Red alerts firing in Alerts tab of Prometheus dashboard](images/g035/prometheus_dashboard_alerts_page_red_alerts_firing.webp "Red alerts firing in Alerts tab of Prometheus dashboard")

-I have unfolded the first firing red alert to give you an idea of the details these alerts can give you.
+The first firing red alert is unfolded to give you an idea of the details these alerts can give you.
 In this case, the two alerts are related and are about a problem with the job that scrapes the Prometheus metrics.
-This happened due to an error on my part, where I forgot to add to the job the basic authentication required to access Prometheus via HTTP.
+This happened due to an error, where it was forgotten to add the basic authentication required to access Prometheus via HTTP to the job.
 With the problem solved, all the alerts where shown green:

 ![All alerts green in Alerts tab of Prometheus dashboard](images/g035/prometheus_dashboard_alerts_page_all_alerts_green.webp "All alerts green in Alerts tab of Prometheus dashboard")